magnch/chip-8-emulator/core/README.md

 ## Current scope

 The core crate is designed to be driven by a frontend.
 It does not open windows, process operating-system input, or produce audio.
-Compatibility options are defined in `Config`; configuration injection and runtime selection are not yet part of the public `Chip8` API.
+Compatibility options are defined in `Config` and exposed through the public `pub config: Config` field on `Chip8` — a frontend can read or replace it at any time, and the new settings take effect starting with the next instruction executed.